fau-advanced-separations/CADET-Process/docs/source/getting_started/simulation.md

 `Events` are used to describe the dynamic operation of the process which is particularly relevant for chromatography.
 In these processes, dynamic changes occur at the inlets during operational steps like injection, elution, wash, regeneration or the use of gradients.
 But also distinct `FlowSheet` actions like turning on and off recycles, bypasses, or switching the column configuration have to be considered.
-Moreover, the fractionation state of products at the outlets of the process changes at specific times (see {ref}`fractionation_tutorial`).
 By defining `Events`, the state of any attribute of a `UnitOperation` can be changed to a certain value at a given time.
 In order to reduce the complexity of the setup, dependencies of `Events` (i.e., conditional events) can be specified that define the time of an `Event` using any linear combination of other `Event` times.
 Especially for more advanced processes, this reduces the degrees of freedom and facilitates the overall handiness.